Cat · Large Breed

 Field Notes

-About the Norwegian Forest Cat
+Norwegian Forest Cat Lifespan, Size, and Care

 The Norwegian Forest Cat is a natural breed from Norway, where it likely evolved over centuries as a hardy farm and forest cat.
 Norse folklore describes longhaired cats with impressive climbing skills, and the breed became formally recognized in the 20th century.
 Its dense double coat, tufted ears, and bushy tail reflect adaptation to cold weather.